Workshop on Core Monitoring for Commercial Reactors: Improvements in Systems and Methods

 Major trends observed include:

-Methods to combine the information from on-line measurements
+methods to combine the information from on-line measurements and on-line calculations.

 More rigorous methods to combine information from measured and calculated

 data should also be very useful in future CM systems.